-(1) As of February 28, 2018, amounts due to related parties represent the loan borrowed from non-controlling interest shareholders, which were non-interest bearing, unsecured, and due on demand.
+- (1) As of February 28, 2019, amounts due to Mao Zhengdong, Ju Yiming and Liu Wei represent the loan borrowed from non-controlling interest shareholders, which were non-interest bearing, unsecured, and due on demand. - (2) The amount due to Gao Kaozhen represents consideration payable for the acquisition of Fantasy (Note 3). - (3) The amounts due to Li Huarong, Huang Zhijian and Zhang Xianmin represent consideration payable for the acquisition of Chongqing Jianzhi (Note 3).

-12. COMMITMENTS AND CONTINGENCIES
+14. COMMITMENTS AND CONTINGENCIES